StevenXL/css-playground/README.md

 0. Branch out from the `master` branch with a descriptive name - i.e. `align-items`.
 0. Play in the playground.
+0. Commit the changes to the branch in such a way that they tell a story.
+For example, the first commit might be simple setup.
+The second commit might change a single property, and the third commit might change that property's value once again.

+As always, commit messages should be descriptive and explain `why` and `how`.
-0. Commit the changes to the branch and push to origin.
+The `what` is the commit's changes to the codebase itself.